 The health visiting role has evolved, changed and expanded over the years.
 How has this affected the professional identity of these practitioners?

-Sharin Baldwin is professional lead for integrated children’s community nursing services, Harrow Community Services, Ealing Hospital Trust.
+Author: Sharin Baldwin is professional lead for integrated children’s community nursing services, Harrow Community Services, Ealing Hospital Trust.

 - This article has been double-blind peer reviewed